 Here’s what you need to know about restaurant start-up loans:

 The Costs of Opening a Restaurant

-Moreover, you should also set aside an amount to cover for any unforeseen expenses.
+Moreover, you should also set aside an amount to cover unforeseen expenses.
 This includes unexpected damages in the restaurant or sudden cash flow gaps.

 Requirements when Applying for a Restaurant Loan

-Before applying for any type of business loan, you need to create a detailed business plan.
+Before applying for a restaurant business loan, you need to create a detailed business plan.
 Additional documents potential lenders may also ask to see include: